jjvanzon/Piano-Playing-Docs/methods/piano-motion-symbols.md

 This is an idea for a notation for that might extend fingering notation from just numbers to additional symbols, indicating how the hands and body might move.

+I hope it might help me become more aware of my body and help with my technique.

 Piano playing may involve:

 - move, press, stretch, turn or stationary